sairatabassum/Alphabets_Play.github.io/README.md

 <hr></hr>

 I made this while learning basic javascript.
 For practice basic javascript and how to play audio , Change the audio by DOM (Document Object Model), I made this for practice.
-It's just simple practice  for beginners like me :grin:
+It's just simple practice code for beginners like me :grin: